jrsalgado/nstsk/README.md

 2- k8s
 3- [ services-k8s, ops-k8s, stateful-application ]

+## AWS deployment

+All the infrastructure deploys by default on `us-east-1`.
+If you want to deploy on a different region pass the  `aws_region` parameter to `make`.

 ## Platform creation steps

-Once you have your AWS credentials on ~/.aws/credentials like this:
+Create a named profile for the AWS Command Line Interface (CLI).
+Once you have your AWS credentials on `~/.aws/credentials` like this:

 ```bash
 [nstask]